AlassaneSow/Relampago-population-genomics/Population genetic statistics/README.md

 --window_size 10000 \
 --n_cores 2
 ```
 The populations file is necessary to calculate F<sub>ST</sub> and d<sub>XY</sub>.
-To make this file we defined populations as either the geographic populations OR the populations detected by the PCA.
-We then compared these values to see if they are similar.
+To make this file we used the populations defined by the PCA.
+Below is an example of the file.
-* If they are different I think I should determine Fst between the major geographic areas.
 ```
 ColS1  SF
 Fak1  SF